 How does the MLAT process work?

 The MLAT process is relatively simple.
 This hypothetical example from Google may explain it: A police officer in London is investigating a case of identity theft.
 The officer has evidence that the culprit has a particular Gmail account.
 To continue her investigation, the officer needs to know who the user is.
 Because there is an MLAT between the U.K. and the U.S., the officer can ask the U.K. Home Office to obtain information from the Office of International Affairs in the U.S. Department of Justice.
 The U.S. Department of Justice hands the request to the appropriate U.S. Attorney’s office, which works through U.S. legal process and serves the user data request to Google.
-If the request satisfies the law and Google’s policies, Google would give the information to the U.S. Attorney’s office.
+If the request satisfies the law and Google’s policies, Google will give the information to the U.S. Attorney’s office.
 From there the data would be forwarded to the officer in the U.K.

 Other ways for non-U.S. governments to get information